It’s time to be totally blunt and honest with you.

 How does failure serve you?
 Read more here.

 Would you like to see my failures from each year?
-Well, it’s hard to keep track of them all, but here are a few.
+I started my business at the end of 2009, and well, it’s hard to keep track of them all, but here are most of them.

 NOW 2017!
 The picture above is a messed up art piece that I threw out.
 It was unsalvageable.